eightyfour/canny/README.md

 <div canny-mod="myUniqueModuleName" ></div>
 ```

-You can add so many dom elements as you wont.
+You can add as many dom elements as you wont.
 Canny will call the add method for each registered module which was found in the dom.

 Below an example where the add method from the same module is called three times.
 Exactly one call for each matched dom element.